 The Significance of Pachatusan

 The name Pachatusan means “one that sustains the Earth” in the Quechua language.
 This commanding mountain is one of many that is spiritually revered by the local people.
-When I first came to Peru last March, my room looked out on this mesmerizing mountain that I hoped to grace the higher ridges of at some point.
+When I first came to Peru in March of 2014, my room looked out on this mesmerizing mountain that I hoped to grace the higher ridges of at some point.

 However in the mountains, anything can happen, and on this day it appears that Pachatusan has something else in store for us.